awsdocs/amazon-cloudfront-developer-guide/doc_source/Invalidation.md

 In addition to the invalidation methods provided by CloudFront, several third\-party tools provide ways to invalidate files\.
 For a list of tools, see [Invalidating Objects](Resources.md#resources-invalidation-tools)\.

-## Concurrent Invalidation Request Limits<a name="InvalidationLimits"></a>
+## Concurrent Invalidation Request Maximum<a name="InvalidationLimits"></a>

 If you're invalidating files individually, you can have invalidation requests for up to 3,000 files per distribution in progress at one time\.
 This can be one invalidation request for up to 3,000 files, up to 3,000 requests for one file each, or any other combination that doesn't exceed 3,000 files\.
 For example, you can submit 30 invalidation requests that invalidate 100 files each\.
 As long as all 30 invalidation requests are still in progress, you can't submit any more invalidation requests\.
-If you exceed the limit, CloudFront returns an error message\.
+If you exceed the maximum, CloudFront returns an error message\.

 If you're using the \* wildcard, you can have requests for up to 15 invalidation paths in progress at one time\.
-You can also have invalidation requests for up to 3,000 individual files per distribution in progress at the same time; the limit on wildcard invalidation requests is independent of the limit on invalidating files individually\.
+You can also have invalidation requests for up to 3,000 individual files per distribution in progress at the same time; the maximum on wildcard invalidation requests allowed is independent of the maximum on invalidating files individually\.

 ## Paying for File Invalidation<a name="PayingForInvalidation"></a>

 The first 1,000 invalidation paths that you submit per month are free; you pay for each invalidation path over 1,000 in a month\.
 An invalidation path can be for a single file \(such as `/images/logo.jpg`\) or for multiple files \(such as `/images/*`\)\.
 A path that includes the `*` wildcard counts as one path even if it causes CloudFront to invalidate thousands of files\.

-This limit of 1000 invalidation paths per month applies to the total number of invalidation paths across all of the distributions that you create with one AWS account\.
+The maximum of 1000 invalidation paths per month applies to the total number of invalidation paths across all of the distributions that you create with one AWS account\.
 For example, if you use the AWS account `john@example.com` to create three distributions, and you submit 600 invalidation paths for each distribution in a given month \(for a total of 1,800 invalidation paths\), AWS will charge you for 800 invalidation paths in that month\.
 For specific information about invalidation pricing, see [Amazon CloudFront Pricing](http://aws.amazon.com/cloudfront/pricing/)\.
 For more information about invalidation paths, see [Invalidation paths](#invalidation-specifying-objects-paths)\.